mysteriumnetwork/documentation/content/developers/dvpntutorial.md

 ![Mysterium Network dVPN tutorial application](https://github.com/mysteriumnetwork/dvpn-desktop-tutorial/raw/main/docs/demo.png)

-# To run
-1. `git clone git@github.com:mysteriumnetwork/tequilapi-webapp-tutorial.git`
-2. `yarn install`
-3. `yarn dev` - to see how it looks like

 # Making client application.

-Hello friends, in this tutorial we will show how to build the simplest desktop dVPN application based on the Electron framework and will cover the main parts of the dVPN client, to give you an understanding of how they interact.
+In this tutorial we will show how to build the simplest desktop dVPN application based on the Electron framework and will cover the main parts of the dVPN client, to give you an understanding of how they interact.

 For those who want's to go straight to the code,  [here is a link](https://github.com/mysteriumnetwork/dvpn-desktop-tutorial)

-**What we will use:**
+**Dependencies:**

 - NodeJs: >=v16.9.1
 - npm: >=7.21.1